My Facebook group has thousands of followers. It’s a great place to get more free tips and discussion. Click here to join the group now.

 There’s a timing associated with bottom-up leadership that you have to get right or the boss may either blow yours off as a “lesser problem” and never get to it, or get immediately defensive as one more reason they are having a crappy day.

 Start with a Positive

 No boss wants to feel chastened, attacked, or unappreciated.
 Give them something genuine that is working well so that they are more open to a discussion of the problem.
 Starting with a positive creates a separation between the problem that needs to be addressed and them as a boss overall.

 It could be in something they handled well in the past or something they are good at in their leadership style.
 Ideally, choose something somewhat related to the problem as it further helps soften the problem.

 “Do you have a few minutes to talk?
 First, you should know I feel comfortable sharing this with you because I know you are the kind of boss who is receptive to feedback and would want to know if there’s something we can do to better serve our customers.”

 You have something you feel is a blind spot for your boss – something they aren’t seeing.
 Do YOU have blind spots?
 For sure, we all have them!
 So approach your boss’ blind spot the way you would want them to approach yours.

-“Can I talk to you about something I’ve been guilty of sometimes, too.”
+“Can I talk to you about something I’ve been guilty of at times.”

 Or it could be something like:

-“Let me share with you what I’m seeing, and please correct me if I am wrong.”
+“Let me share with you what I’m seeing, and please correct me if you see things differently.”